HuaweiDatacomm/telegraf-huawei-plugin/README.md

 4. get the file of proto ,then use protoc-gen-go generate the file of proto , here is an example of huawei_debug.proto .
    ```
    cd /telegraf/plugins/parsers/huawei_grpc_gpb/telemetry_proto
-   mkdir huawei-debug (put huawei-debug.proto in this dir (this dir's name must be same of proto ))
+   mkdir huawei_debug (put huawei-debug.proto in this dir (Note:the dir's name has "_",not "-"))
+   cd huawei-debug
    protoc --go_out=plugins=grpc:. huawei-debug.proto
    vim HuaweiTelemetry.go (
    add "github.com/influxdata/telegraf/plugins/parsers/huawei_grpc_gpb/telemetry_proto/huawei_debug" in import